 * In service, Su-24s were typically painted with white undersides and nose, medium gray everywhere else.
 Aircrews transitioning to the Su-24 from the Yak-28 were generally happy with the machine, the Su-24 being a much more satisfactory aircraft.
 The cockpit was comfortable and the control layout well-thought-out.
 The aircraft was straightforward to fly, though a number of flight restrictions were imposed early on until the bugs were worked out.
 Takeoffs and landings were comfortable, though the aircraft could stall on landings if one main gear assembly didn't extend, or if the flaps didn't deploy while the aircraft was at a high angle of attack.
 The pilot also had to be careful to remember that on landings or takeoffs, extending or retracting the landing gear meant the main gear doors / airbrakes popped out for a moment, slowing the aircraft.
 Aircrews called the aircraft the "Chemodahn / Suitcase" for its boxy appearance.

-* In 1975, work began on a new Su-24 variant with substantial changes, with this version going into production in 1978 as the "Su-24M", which was assigned the NATO codename of "Fencer-D".
+* In 1975, work began on a new Su-24 variant with substantial changes, with this version going into production in 1978 as the "Su-24M", which was assigned the NATO reporting name of "Fencer-D".
 The modifications included:

 The inflight refueling capability of the Su-24M led the Americans to insist on including the type in strategic arms limitation talks.
 The relatively limited range of the original Su-24 series meant it could be reasonably judged to be a tactical aircraft, but with inflight refueling an Su-24M could, in principle, perform nuclear strikes on targets far outside East Bloc borders.